nishil69/venue-search-service/README.md

 **venue-search-service** is a micro-service written using SpringBoot.
 It returns a list of recommended/popular venues near a specified name/location.
 Service integrates the Foursquare Venues API.
-It service has a single end point and a single query parameter "name" to allow query by name/location.
+The service has a single end point and a single query parameter "name" for querying by name/location.
 I assume that "name" or "location" are interchangeable.
-Service returns list of recommended/popular venues as Json string.
+Service returns a list of recommended/popular venues in JSON format.

 ## Technologies

 Java 8, Spring Boot, JUnit, Mockito, SpringBootTest.

 ## Build & run